mcdomx/project0/README.md

 A bootstrap navigation menu is used to navigate between pages.
 In addition to the navigation menu, each page includes a header and a footer which remain static between pages.

-Without using Javascript or Python, the menu, header and footer are repeated in each HTML page.
-Avoiding this is saved as an exercise when subsequent components are learned later in the class.
+Without the knowledge of additional tools, the menu, header and footer are repeated in each HTML page.
+I expect we will learn how to avoid this later in the class.

+A separate css file was used for SCSS components in order to highlight satisfied requirements.
+All css could have been combined into one file but was left separate for assignment grading readability.

+The viewport meta tag on each page was adjusted to allow reasonable display on my retina mobile device.
+I did not take measures to ensure that the site looked reasonable on all mobile devices since this was outside the scope of the assignment.

 #### Frameworks
 - In addition to HTML and CSS, the following frameworks were installed and used: